Tarek Abdelzaher

 zaher@illinois.edu

-Why do I work on cyber-physical systems?
+Why do I work on (intelligent) cyber-physical systems?